About The Graph

 The flow follows these steps:

-- A decentralized application adds data to Ethereum through a transaction on a smart contract.
+- A dapp adds data to Ethereum through a transaction on a smart contract.

 - The smart contract emits one or more events while processing the transaction.